 Congratulations to 2023 D52 Awardees!

 The ECP Awards are granted to early career psychologists of Division 52 who have made significant contributions to the field of International Psychology.
-One award is given to a psychologist from the United States, and one is given to a psyhologist from outside of the United States.
-Deadline May 15 each year.
+One award is given to a psychologist from the United States, and one is given to a psychologist from outside of the United States.
+Deadline March 15 each year.

 Denmark/Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender